Table of Contents

-Tips from the pros on how to be a responsible travel writer
+10 Tips from the pros on responsible travel writing

-I STARTED TRAVEL writing when I travelled in India for six months in 2005 / 2006.
+UPDATED JUNE 2020: I STARTED TRAVEL writing when I travelled in India for six months in 2005 / 2006.
 I fell in love with the country, the culture and the people, and wrote from my heart.
 I never attempted to be objective, but to be honest about what I felt and saw, within the bounds of a respectful attitude.
-Over the years, as I’ve travelled more, honed my skills and brought more conscious thought to my work, I’ve come to realize that travel writing is a tricky business.
+Over the years, as I’ve travelled more, honed my skills and brought more conscious thought to my work, I’ve come to realize that travel writing is a tricky business and it takes work, effort and awareness to achieve responsible travel writing.

 Sometimes you have to challenge your beliefs to get beyond the stereotypes